radiantearth/radiant-mlhub/docs/source/authentication.rst

     >>> session = get_session()
     >>> r = session.get(...)

-You can associated an API key with a session in a number of ways:
+You can associate an API key with a session in a number of ways:

 * programmatically via an instantiation argument
 * using environment variables